 Why can’t you just give us copies of the music?

-Though we sometimes photocopy music to keep others from going through the trouble of finding their own, this is against the law if the edition is copyrighted.
+I try to choose some music with reliable free online versions when possible.
+Not all online versions are reliable, though!
+We sometimes photocopy music to keep others from going through the trouble of finding their own, but this is against the law if the edition is copyrighted.
 I encourage you to support vendors, publishers, arrangers, and composers through the purchase of music.

 Could a class be cancelled?

 Yes, if too few people sign up I may need to cancel a class.
 If there is just low interest in a topic, I may replace a class with a more popular one.
 If you register and pay for multiple classes, your discounted fees for the package deals will still be honored.
 All money for any cancelled class will be refunded.

 What if too many people sign up and I can’t participate?

 That’s one of those “good problems” to have, right?
 Well, I do understand it’s only a good problem for me.
 Depending upon the number of people who sign up, I am prepared to offer an additional section with a qualified recorder teacher who is at least as good as I am!

 Will I need to play out loud so others can hear me?